 How Therapy Works

 Therapy is not a simple or easy process.
-Therapy is best when one is committed to making lasting, and sometimes radical, changes in their life.
-Therapy works on changing thoughts, actions, and beliefs, which all in turn lead to lasting change.
-For this process to work, you need a therapist who understands you, your problems, and has experience.
-With over 16 years of experience as a therapist, I believe I can be the therapist for you!
+It is best when one is committed to making lasting, and sometimes radical, changes in life.
+Therapy works by changing thoughts, actions, and beliefs — and lasting change follows.
+For this process to work, you need a therapist who understands you, has clinical training, and has experience.
+As a Licensed Professional Counselor in Texas with over 16 years of clinical experience, specializing in Internet addiction and high-functioning autism, I believe I can be the therapist for you.

 A confident woman on a dark background.